bvaughn/react-devtools-experimental/packages/react-devtools-inline/README.md

 * **`initialize(contentWindow)`** -
 Installs the global hook on the window.
 This hook is how React and DevTools communicate. **This method must be called before React is loaded.** (This means before any `import` or `require` statements!)
 * **`activate(contentWindow)`** -
 Lets the backend know when the frontend is ready.
-It should not be called until after the frontend has been initialized, else the frontend might miss important tree-initialiation events.
+It should not be called until after the frontend has been initialized, else the frontend might miss important tree-initialization events.

 ```js
 import { activate, initialize } from 'react-devtools-inline/backend';